-[Source: Antimicrobial Agents and Chemotherapy, full page: (LINK).
+[Source: Journal of Infectious Diseases, full page: (LINK).
 Abstract, edited.]

-Keywords: Antivirals; Antibiotics; Drugs Resistance; Colistin; AZT; MCR1; Enterobacteriaceae.
+Keywords: Antibiotics; Drugs Resistance; Colistin; Carbapenem; Klebsiella pneumoniae; Nosocomial outbreaks; NDM1.